 As we move into Spring many businesses will be finalising their 2019 business plans and objectives, including IT developments and investments for the year ahead.

-With the increasingly rapid pace of change in the IT industry, the days of 3-5 year IT plans are behind us and most organisations are breaking their IT developments into annual plans and milestones guided by a long term strategic goal such as reducing complexity or size of onsite systems, improving security and mobility or increasing efficiency by moving towards open, SaaS based applications with greater integration capabilities.
+With the increasingly rapid pace of change in the IT industry, the days of 3-5 year IT plans are behind us.
+Most organisations are breaking their IT developments into annual plans and milestones.
+This is guided by a long term strategic goal such as reducing complexity or size of onsite systems, improving security and mobility or increasing efficiency by moving towards open, SaaS based applications with greater integration capabilities.